-Domestic violence. (i) A felony or misdemeanor cr, ime of violence committed -
+Domestic violence. (i) A felony or misdemeanor craime of violence committed -

-- (A) By a current or former spouse or intimate partner of the victim; - (B) By a person with whom the victim shares a child in common;

-(C) By a person who is cohabitating with, or has cohabitated witti, the victim as a spouse or inUmate partner;

-(D) By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence or urred, or mpl of m tic Violenc

-(E) By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.
+- (A) By a current or former spouse or intimate partner of the victim; - (B) By a person with whom the victim shares a child in common; - (C) By a person who is cohabitating with, or has cohabitated witti, the victim as a spouse or inUmate partner; - (D) By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred, or - (E) By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.